• Skip to primary navigation

 Mahi Mahi, also known as Coryphaena hippurus, is a versatile and sought-after type of fish that hails from the warm waters of the Gulf of Mexico and other subtropical and tropical regions.

-A close-up photo of seasoned and grilled mahi mahi on a white plate with vegetables.
+Seasoned and grilled mahi mahi on a white plate with vegetables.

 This fish, often referred to as "dolphin fish" (not to be confused with the marine mammal), is prized for its unique qualities and excellent taste.